KM3NeT/Neurthino.jl/README.md

 julia> setΔm²!(osc, 1=>2, -7.39e-5);
 ```
-These oscillation parameters can now be used in order to calculate the transition
+These oscillation parameters can now be used in order to calculate the oscillation
 probabilities between the flavour states.
 ```
 julia> Pνν(osc, 1, 10000)